dzshao/W25-p1/README.md

 4 7 8
 ```

-You are then prompted to select which search algorithm to use, enter 1 for Uniform Distance, 2 for Misplaced Tile, and 3 for Manhattan Distance.
+You are then prompted to select which search algorithm to use, enter 1 for Uniform Distance, 2 for Misplaced Tiles, and 3 for Manhattan Distance.

 After either completing the puzzle or failing by visiting all possible states/timing out, the program prints the total number of nodes expanded, maximum queue size, and time elapsed.